 Memphis is the Home of the Blues and the Birthplace of Rock n’ Roll so you cannot visit here and not dive into the music culture.
 So many greats were born in Memphis or made legends in the city including Al Green, B.B, King, Elvis Presley, Isaac Hayes, Johnny Cash, Justin Timberlake and more.
 They’re highlighted at several attractions in the city, some which we were able to visit.

 If you love the Otis Redding, Isaac Hayes, Aretha Franklin and other soul music musicians you have to visit the Stax Museum.
 The Museum goes over the history of Stax Records and is located on the original site of the studio.
+These tickets allow you to explore the world’s only museum dedicated to preserving the legacy of American soul music.

 My girls had the time of their lives dancing throughout the museum, especially at the Soul Train section.
 Next to the museum is the Stax Music Academy which has been serving at-risk youth since 2000 through mentoring and music education programs.
 Your support of the museum supports this program!

 Graceland is the famous home of Elvis Presley which he purchased in 1957 and lived with his parents until his death.
 He along with his parents and grandmother are buried on the property.
 Graceland is much more than a house tour; it’s a massive compound that includes showrooms of his cars, planes and personal belongings.
+This tour gives you VIP access to Graceland as well as a tour of Nashville.

 While part of the tour is outside a lot is inside and Graceland is checking temperatures upon entry, requiring advance reservations and limiting the number of guests on the shuttle.
 The tour starts with you walking through the downstairs and basement of the home which is still decorated the way it was when Elvis passed.